s-b-repo/deadlocked/readme.md

 - `--file-mem`: if process_vm_readv does not work/you get an error that it cannot get the resource offset
 - `--scale=X`: override gui scale
+- `--no-visuals`: disable visuals completely, if there are problems with the overlay

 ## faq